 - There are numerous opportunities for work experience

-- We are building a student community and encouraging cross-year collaboration using social media – see our students talking about their work on Twitter #AdStudents
+- We are building a student community and encouraging cross-year collaboration using social media.
+You can see our students talking about their work on Twitter #AdStudents

 - Check out our Advertising & Digital Marketing Pinterest board